Khadarnit180/zoho_internship/README.md

 Process vs Threads.
 Multithreading in cpp

+topics:------------------------------------------------
+In a folder, have some files in .txt format.
+Read the contents of the file and remove the words if they are printed more than once successively.
+Example: "Read a file file file" has to be converted to "Read a file".
+Create 10 threads and do the above processing in a parallel manner.
+If the number of files is less than 10, then create number of threads equal to the number of files.
+Example: If there is only one file in the folder then create only one thread.
+Print the total time taken for execution.
+Task-2---------------------------------------------------------------------
+  1. Dynamic vs Static binding.
+        2. Smart pointers
+        3. Call linkage overhead.
+        4. Diamond problem.
+        5. Since cpp is machine architecture oriented, how does
+            working change from 32 and 64 bit.
+        6. What is page fault.
+        7. What is virtual memory, Physical memory, Shared memory.

 TASK3:----------------------------------------------------
-Python Vs C++
-Properties - Datatypes, Memory
-Slicing techniques
-Tests in Python
-Multithreading in Python
-Multiprocessing vs Multithreading

-PRACTICAL TASK:
+using python.

 In a folder, have some files in .txt format.
-Read the contents of the file and remove the words if they are printed more than once.
+Read the contents of the file and remove the words if they are printed more than once successively.
 Example: "Read a file file file" has to be converted to "Read a file".
 Create 10 threads and do the above processing in a parallel manner.
 If the number of files is less than 10, then create number of threads equal to the number of files.
 Example: If there is only one file in the folder then create only one thread.
 Print the total time taken for execution.

-.

- TASK 3:
+topics:-----------------------

 Learn these topics after completing the practical task, CPU, Architecture, Functionality.
 Conda vs Docker
 Process, Core, Memory

+TASK -4-----------------------------------------

 Create a c++ program with continuous memory allocation.
 Find the memory used by the cpp program once every 10 seconds.
 Bind this cpp program with python and call this cpp function from python.

+TOPICS:
+-----------------------MACHINE LEARNING TOPICS -------------------------------------------------------------------------------------STATRTED

 Learn about Pytorch.
 Install Pytorch.
 Uses of tools like Jupyter Notebook, Google Colab.
 Vector, Matrix, Tensor, Gradient descent, Numpy, Torch, TorchVision.
 Process of vectorization
 Linear regression model.
 Dataset, Weight, Bias.
 Parameters Vs HyperParameters.
+PRACTICAL TASK:----------
 Generating prediction using linear regression model.

 Relationship between gradient descent and weights and biases.